wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.21 =
+Added support for more AI-powered development tools and enhanced documentation with links to supported AI IDEs.

 = 1.6.20 =
 Added explanations about using the ! prefix in ignore files to include files excluded by .gitignore.